au-cs-infovis-spring26/au-cs-infovis-spring26.github.io/docs/finalproject.markdown

 Your final project visualizations must be published on GitHub pages.
 For your visualizations you are free to use any web-based libraries, including but not limited to: D3.js, Vega, Vega-Lite, and [Altair](https://altair-viz.github.io/).
 Be sure to properly cite any web-based libraries or third-party materials used for your project clearly on your webpage.
 To publish your webpage using GitHub pages, place all necessary files in the "docs" subfolder of your repository.

-The goal for your final project webpage is to produce a polished explanatory narrative of a topic of interest exploring the dataset that you chose and building from the sketches your team documented in your proposal.
+The goal for your final project webpage is to produce a polished explanatory narrative of a topic of interest exploring the dataset that you chose and building from the sketches you documented in your proposal.